-Google Cloud Platform (GCP) Network Service Tiers allow you to optimize connectivity between systems on the Internet and the external IP addresses for GCP VM instances, including Google Kubernetes Engine nodes, and GCP load balancers.
+Google Cloud Platform (GCP) Network Service Tiers allows you to optimize connectivity between systems on the Internet and your GCP instances.
+Premium Tier delivers traffic via Google's premium backbone, while Standard Tier uses regular ISP networks.

 Use Premium Tier to optimize for performance, and Standard Tier to optimize for cost: